lapkowski/result/docs/docs.md

 >
 > DiskQuotaExceeded
 >
-> :   The user\'s quota of disk blocks was exhaused.
+> :   The user's quota of disk blocks was exhaused.
 >
 > StaleNFSFileHandle
 >